What is tennis elbow?

 The primary symptoms of tennis elbow usually come as pain and tenderness around the elbow, sometimes radiating into the forearm.
 Other symptoms of this injury include:

-- Pain, which is enhanced by heavy lifting or simple tasks where lifting of objects above the elbow is required
+- Pain in the forearm when heavy lifting or simple tasks where lifting of objects above the elbow is required

 - Pain on the outer side of the elbow and tenderness (pain upon touching) on a prominent part of the bone on the outside of the elbow.

-Increased playing time was also found to increase the risk of tennis elbow.
-It is believed that the repetitive nature of hitting tennis balls may have led to tiny tears in the forearm tendon at the elbow.
+Tennis players are said to suffer from the injury the most, it is believed that the repetitive nature of hitting tennis balls may have led to tiny tears in the forearm tendon at the elbow.

-Tennis elbow is considered as an overuse injury, usually presenting after unrecognized trauma to the muscles in the forearm.
-It is diagnosed clinically with patient history and examination of the elbow.
+Tennis elbow is considered as an overuse injury and is usually diagnosed clinically with patient history and examination of the elbow.